Business Planning

 However, don’t make the mistake of assuming that you can easily get 1 percent of a very large market.
 1 percent of a 3 billion dollar market is still $30 million and even though 1 percent seems like a small, attainable number, you need to understand and explain how you will actually acquire that volume of customers.

 When you build your forecast, use it as a goal for your business and track your actual sales compared to what you had hoped you would sell.
-Tools like LivePlan can help you automatically compare your forecast to your accounting data, so it’s easy to do.
+Sales forecasting software like LivePlan can help you automatically compare your forecast to your accounting data and even provide hands-on market research services to simplify your analysis.
 But, even if you use a spreadsheet, tracking your progress will help you adjust your business strategy quickly so that you can do more of what’s working and less of what isn’t.

 Prepare your business with a market analysis